PeterPawn/decoder/README.md

 There will be an exhaustive description (in a future IPPF thread), how AVM's encryption works.
 If the Freetz project really needs it's own version and should I deny to make the required changes to my own version, an experienced programmer should be able to create his own version from scratch.

-I would like to work *together* on an usable version, but this means to work in *common* and it's not the "fine english manner" to use the project of a stranger and make own changes, without any attempts to discuss the sense (or senselessness) first.
+I would like to work *together* on an usable version, but this means to work in *common* and it's not the "fine english manner" to use the project of a stranger and make own changes, without any attempts to discuss their sense (or senselessness) first.

 ### Provided files:
 The whole project consists of POSIX-compatible shell scripts for various decoding tasks.
-Encoding of values is not provided here - AVM's components accept cleartext values in nearly all places, where an encrypted value may be used.
-Because the shell-based decryption isn't very fast and the original firmware from vendor doesn't contain the needed OpenSSL binary, it's a possible, alternative approach to use an own C program for decryption.
+Encoding of values is not provided here - AVM's components accept clear-text values in nearly all places, where an encrypted value may be used.
+Because the shell-based decryption isn't very fast (that's a little bit of understatement ... it's really, really, really slow) and the original firmware from vendor doesn't contain the needed OpenSSL binary, it's a possible, alternative approach to use an own C program for decryption.
 This binary can use the existing OpenSSL libraries from stock firmware.

+The 'source' subfolder contains an implementation of a 'multi-call' utility in C, which provides all the functions, that are available as shell scripts too.

 ### Discussions/questions/changes